-Russian President Vladimir Putin names head of tax service as new prime minister
+Russian President Vladimir Putin engineers shakeup that could keep him in power longer

-The 53-year-old Mishustin has worked in the government since 1998 and kept a low profile while serving as the head of the Federal Tax Service since 2010.

-The Russian leader made the appointment after he engineered a surprise shakeup of Russia's leadership and Prime Minister Dmitry Medvedev submitted his resignation earlier in the day.

-Putin proposed changes to the constitution that could keep him in power well past the end of his term in 2024.
-He emphasised that constitutional changes must be put to a vote in a nationwide referendum.
+President Vladimir Putin engineered a surprise shakeup of Russia's leadership Wednesday, proposing changes to the constitution that could keep him in power well past the end of his term in 2024.

+Prime Minister Dmitry Medvedev resigned his post after Putin announced the proposed constitutional amendments.
+Putin kept his longtime ally in the Kremlin's leadership structure, appointing him to the newly created post of deputy head of the presidential Security Council.

 READ MORE: